nanouq/Appointment-Scheduler/README.md

 # Appointment Scheduler

-Appointment manager is a desktop application built with WinForms to manager customer appointments.
+Appointment Scheduler is a desktop application built with WinForms to manage customer appointments.

 ## Features
 - Customer Management: Add, edit, and delete customer records.